browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 DESCRIPTION

-Access to a co-processor devices requires opening the device using the *coprthr_dopen()* call which returns a *device descriptor* that is used in all subsequent operations.
+Access to a co-processor device requires opening the device using the *coprthr_dopen()* call which returns a *device descriptor* that is used in all subsequent operations.
 The *path* may be a literal path to a device special file or one of the pre-defined macros for known supported devices.